prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- First, the "root" ZIO for the `lwb` is created...
+- First, the `lwb` structure and "root" ZIO is created.

+- Initially, the list of CVs will be empty...

+   - but as `itx`'s are copied into this block's buffer...

+   - it will begin to accumulate a list of threads waiting on it.

 ---